moonbeam-foundation/xcm-sdk/mkdocs/README.md

 If using the latest version, you can cross-reference the live website, or the `gh-pages` branch to get the version that needs to be provided to the above command.

+Please note that modifying a previous version is possible, but should not be done unless necessary.
+It will require you to roll back changes to that version.
+For example, if the current version is v2 and you make a change and want to apply it to v0, the rest of the pages must be on v0, otherwise, the v2 changes will be applied to v0.

 ## Setting a Default Version

 After setting the `latest` alias as the default version, and when publishing a new version, always update the alias to point to the latest version by running: